What Everyone Gets Wrong About Daylight Saving Time

 Myth: Daylight Saving Time is Observed Everywhere

-The Real Story: Changing the clocks may be standard practice in Canada, but not all countries observe daylight saving time.
+The Real Story: Changing the clocks may be standard practice across much of Canada, but not all countries observe daylight saving time.
 Countries along or below the equator, for instance, don’t implement time shifts since daylight hours rarely change from season to season.
 Much of Asia and Africa opt out of DST as well, as do Iceland and parts of Australia.
-Closer to home, Arizona, Hawaii, and regions of Quebec and British Columbia choose not to observe DST either.
+Closer to home, Arizona, Hawaii, and regions of Quebec and Saskatchewan choose not to observe DST either.
 There’s one exception, however: even though Antarctica has no daylight in the winter and 24-hour daylight in the summer, research crews living in the area observe DST to communicate with their home bases.

 Myth: Daylight Saving Time Makes Us Healthy